dongzgh/dongzgh.github.io/_posts/2019-09-12-how-to-understand-business-models.md

 Models in this category are the most complicated approaches to earn money.
 Each of them require at least several steps to complete including: invention, business and investments.
 The risk factor is higher than that in the first category, but rewards higher as well.

 The invention can be a new product or a new service.
 This is the most versatile and beautiful part of theses models. if everything goes well.
 Some examples include: publishing books, information products, design products, software applications, software tools, physical products etc.

+## Some Tips

+Some techniques to be considered during business development include:

+* Outsourcing
+* Flipping